davidbhr/CompactionAnalyzer/README.md

 **Graphical User Intercae:**
-CompactionAnalyzer is included within the saenopy package [here](https://github.com/rgerum/saenopy).
+CompactionAnalyzer is included within the [saenopy package](https://github.com/rgerum/saenopy).
 For the Graphical User Interace simply select the "Orientation" tab.